ngyewkong/MA4079-Final-Year-Project/README.md

  - Best Model achieved Dice Score of 86.02% on training set, 83.71% on test set.

 # Data Preparation
 Dataset given are patients' 3D CT volumes under a collaboration with National Cancer Centre Singapore (NCCS).
-Due to Patients' Personal Data Privacy Agreement (PDPA) Law in Singapore, Dataset is not available to public.
+Due to Personal Data Privacy Agreement (PDPA) with NCCS, Dataset is not available to public.
 Dataset is hosted on a private Nanyang Technological University (NTU) server, with GPU support.

 Dataset consists of 347 patients' volumes in nrrd data format.